How to build your Lightwave smart home

 Other home automation?

-As the system can be set up to work with IFTTT, then Lightwave can integrate with other smart home automation systems and devices.
+As the system can be set up to work with IFTTT, then your Lightwave smart home can integrate with other smart home automation systems and devices.
 If you don’t have a clue about IFTTT, then read our introduction to IFTTT for home automation.

 Where is the best starting point?